sealingtech/troxileia/README.md

 ```
 The sensor label can be left off and added later, or initially set to false if they may be monitored later.

 First the variables in controller-configmap.yaml must be set.
+Edit those to match your setup
 Then the configmap must be applied to the cluser:
 ```
 kubectl apply -f controller-configmap.yaml